OceanDataTools/openvdm/INSTALL.md

  #Set the desired password and optional change the admin username.

 ### An error has been reported ###
 If at anypoint you see this message in the OpenVDM web-interface you can see what the error was by going to: `<http://<hostname>/errorlog.html>`.
 That should hopefully provide you with enough information as to what's gone wrong.

+## Upgrading from 2.7 or earlier.

+OpenVDM v2.8 introducted some database schema changes that will require existing user to perform some additional steps.

+1. Make sure OpenVDM is set to Off and that there are no running transfers or tasks.
+2. Backup the existing database BEFORE running the schema update script.
+To do this run the `./utils/export_openvdm_db.sh` script and redirect the output to a file.
+In the event there is a problem updating the database the output from this script can be used to restore the database to a known good state.
+3. Start the mysql cli `mysql -p`
+4. Select the OpenVDM database `use openvdm` (`openvdm` is the default name of the database)
+5. Run the update script: `source <path to openvdm>/database/openvdm_27_to_28.sql`  You should see that the database was updated.
+If you see any errors please save those errors to a text file and contact Webb Pinner at OceanDataTools.